JoseRoca/WinFBX/docs/RichEdit/CTextDocument2 Class.md

 Retrieves a range for the content at or nearest to the specified point on the screen.

 ```
-UNCTION CTextDocument2.RangeFromPoint (BYVAL x AS LONG, BYVAL y AS LONG) AS ITextRange PTR
+FUNCTION CTextDocument2.RangeFromPoint (BYVAL x AS LONG, BYVAL y AS LONG) AS ITextRange PTR
    DIM pTextRange AS ITextRange PTR
    this.SetResult(m_pTextDocument2->lpvtbl->RangeFromPoint(m_pTextDocument2, x, y, @pTextRange))
    RETURN pTextRange